syncfusion-content/angular-docs/angular-2/CheckBox/Getting-Started.md

 {% endhighlight %}

-6. Browse the port where your application is hosted and navigate to CheckBox tab to see the output.
+6.Browse the port where your application is hosted and navigate to CheckBox tab to see the output.

 ![](Getting-Started_images/default.png)

 ### Databinding

-To bind the model values to the CheckBox component, define the model values in the **AppComponent** class available in DateTimepicker.component.ts file as given below.
+To bind the model values to the **CheckBox** component, define the model values in the **AppComponent** class available in DateTimepicker.component.ts file as given below.

 {% highlight HTML %}